This is about the Orre hike, one of many hikes on the coast of Jæren, Norway. The hike on the sandy beach is 2.5 km one way.

 There are actually two small, low and rocky promontories at Revtangen.
 In between we found in March a whole lot of seaweed washed onshore during the autumn and winter storms.
 In spring the seaweed gives life to insects, which in turn is perfect food for birds.
 We had a look at the funny looking dunes on the Revesanden northwards, at the fascinating day navigation mark, and decided to return on top of the dunes.

-Walking back on top of the sand dunes is highly recommended.
+I would recommend everyone to walk back on top of the sand dunes.
 The view is great, the trails are well trodden (and I don’t suspect the dunes are harmed as long as you follow the main paths).
 On top you well get a quite sensational feeling; the protected landscape area is in fact very narrow.
 The cultivated farming land is only a few metres away from the beach.

 Video from this pleasant hike at Orre.